Joe-Brookes-Code-Institute/The-New-Game-Diffculty-Database/README.md

 https://github.com/users/Joe-Brookes-Code-Institute/projects/5/views/1

 # Credits
+Dillon McCaffrey
+Amy Richardson
+John Rearden
+And
+Ruairidh MacArthur
+For help with the project.

 Stable Defuse was used for the AI images seen in the readme.
 WAVE for testing the site
 Core Technologies